cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-25.0-rc1-released/index.md

 ## Get Involved and Make a Difference!

-This release candidate offers a unique opportunity to test new features in your environment before the final release.
+This release candidate offers a unique opportunity to test the new features in your environment before the final release.
 Although **not recommended for production use**, simulating your workloads can help uncover potential issues and validate feature stability.